brunaw/dissertacao-francimario/README.md

   * as a second option, the user himself can upload his own dataset and see how the distributions behave for it.

+The application is available for use at: https://francimario.shinyapps.io/unit_data/